gonzaloPzl/JS-challenges/README.md

 #### Sort an array of numbers in descending order
 Write a function that takes an array of numbers as argument.
 It should return an array with the numbers sorted in descending order

+#### Sort an array of strings alphabetically
+Write a function that takes an array of strings as argument.
+It should return the array with its values sorted alphabetically